seanwarman/jsonQL/README.md

 LEFT JOIN Biggly.partners ON Biggly.partners.createdPartnerKey = bms_booking.bookings.partnerKey
 ```

-If you've had any experience with [https://serverless.com/](serverless) lambda functions
+If you've had any experience with [serverless](https://serverless.com/) lambda functions
 you'll know that if you want more than about 20 endpoints in a project, things start to
 get pretty funky (the bad kind).

-Lots of devs have turned to [https://graphql.org/](GraphQL) for this very reason but for
+Lots of devs have turned to [GraphQL](https://graphql.org/) for this very reason but for
 my particular needs I thought GraphQL was a bit overkill.

-**jsonQL** is light, safe and fast because all it does is build mysql query strings.
+**JsonQL** is light and fast because all it does is build mysql query strings.
 This means
 it can easily be added to your project without disrupting whatever structure you've already built.
+It also works with a schema so it's safe as well.

 ## Node usage